David Arquette: Acting

 He appeared in Rascal Flatts' music video for their song "Why Wait" in 2010.
 Arquette, a well known horror fan, made his directorial debut with 2007's The Tripper and has signed on to direct Glutton, a 3D psychological thriller.
 The film began shooting in July 2011 in Canada.
 Arquette appeared on the 13th season of Dancing with the Stars, partnered with two-time champion Kym Johnson.
 He was eliminated on November 1, 2011.
 On October 7, 2013, Arquette's new show Dream School, in which he plays a mentor to high risk kids in L.A., premiered on the Sundance Channel.
+He also starred in the films Just Before I Go (2014), which he also produced, Bone Tomahawk (2015), the Lifetime television film Happy Face Killer (2014), Spree (2020), 12 Hour Shift (2020), and The Good Half (2023).
 In 2017, he starred in the reboot of Sigmund and the Sea Monsters as Captain Barnabus.
-In May 2020, it was confirmed that Arquette would be reprising his role as Dewey Riley for the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
-The film was released on January 14, 2022.
+In 2020, he was the subject of the documentary film You Cannot Kill David Arquette.
+In 2022, Arquette reprised his role as Dewey Riley for the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
+In 2026, Arquette once again reprised his role as Dewey Riley in Scream 7, which was directed by Kevin Williamson.

 Arquette has appeared on The Howard Stern Show many times, including multiple times as the show's celebrity intern.
 Arquette purchased the rights to Bozo the Clown in 2021 and has plans to revive the character.